When you arrive from an EU country

 Foodstuffs of animal origin

 The import of foods of animal origin and, for instance, pet foods from non-EU countries is restricted due to the risk of animal diseases.
 Here, the crucial thing is from what country you are importing the foodstuffs.
-Read our guidance and contact Evira when necessary.
+Read our guidance and contact Finnish Food Authority when necessary.

-You are allowed to import meat, meat products, milk or dairy products from the following non-EU countries: Andorra, Liechtenstein, Norway, San Marino and Switzerland.
+You are allowed to import meat, meat products, milk or dairy products from the following non-EU countries: Andorra, Liechtenstein, Norway, San Marino, Switzerland and Iceland.

 There are no restrictions on the quantity of products you may bring in, as long as